-- Supplier trading agreements are so numerous, varied, and complex—distributors struggle to record the deals accurately, let alone keep track of progress against them
+- Supplier trading agreements are so numerous, varied, and complex—electrical distributors struggle to record the deals accurately, let alone keep track of progress against them

-- Distributors’ systems aren’t up to the task—leaving them drowning in spreadsheets, or battling with the limitations of their ERP systems
+- Electrical distributors’ systems aren’t up to the task—leaving them drowning in spreadsheets, or battling with the limitations of their ERP systems

 - Business process inefficiencies get in the way—from a lack of communication between internal teams, to the lack of a consistent method of producing agreements